Commonwealth Coordinated Care Program

 b.
 The Appeals Division sends a written schedule letter requesting that the appellant or his representative provide a telephone number at which he can be reached for a telephonic hearing, and the appellant or his representative failed to respond within 10 calendar days to the hearing officer's request for a telephone number at which he could be reached for a telephonic hearing.

 c.
-The appellant or his representative withdraws the appeal
+The appellant or his representative withdraws the appeal request in writing.

 d.
 The participating plan approves the full amount, duration, and scope of services requested.